Report on the Gender Pay Gap at Dornan

 We believe that, at Dornan, we do not have an issue in terms of pay equality, but the relatively low number of women in our business overall and the lack of representation in our senior management levels is a significant challenge.
-In the past year Dornan have taken steps to address this and have recently appointed a female to our Company Management Team.
-We understand this is a small step but it is a step in the right direction for Dornan.
+In the past year Dornan have taken steps to address this and have recently appointed another female to our Senior Management Team.
+We understand this is a small step, but it is a step in the right direction for Dornan.
 The lack of representation at all levels is the main driver of our pay gap reporting results.

 Dornan has become a trusted building services engineer to developers of valuable office, retail, and mixed-use projects in some of the world’s great commercial centres.